 Rule #1: Focus your design on one goal

 Your app has a purpose, a core idea.
 Your design(er) needs to center on that.
 Sounds easy, yes?
 Not so much.
 Start by running a SWOT (Strength, Weakness, Opportunity and Threat) analysis of your app idea just as you would for your business, so that you know where your strengths lie and what your app can offer the marketplace (it's all about your user [customer]).
-Identify your apps’ Unique Selling Proposition, then use this to begin considering design elements.
+Identify your apps' Unique Selling Proposition, then use this to begin considering design elements and essential features.
 Take the Netflix app, as an example.
-Netflix’s USP is offering instant digital access to curated TV and movie content.
+Netflix's USP is offering instant digital access to curated TV and movie content.
 The entry point to the app, therefore, is profile selection.
 This means Netflix is all about curated content.
 The design focus should determine your apps' objectives which influence your design goals.